thesamet/sbt-protoc/README.md

 Debugging
 ---------

-Show proto files extracted and where there are comming from:
+Show proto files extracted and where there are coming from:
  ```scala
 sbt> set logLevel := Level.Debug
 sbt> protocUnpackDependencies